stdg11/BourneGrammarOwnCloud/README.md

     'theme' => 'BourneGrammarOwnCloud',

+## Creating your own theme

+1. Create the Directory to store your custom theme, replace ThemeName with your desired name `mkdir /var/www/owncloud/themes/ThemeName`
+2. Populate the theme folder `cp /var/www/owncloud/core/ /var/www/owncloud/themes/ThemeName`
+3 To be continued (shortly)

 ## Troubleshooting

 If your changes are not being displayed check the file permissions of the theme folder